mcfnord/rml/src/dishonest.md

 The prosecutor believed I could see over a year in prison for the seven words he called a crime.

-# See Ridiculous trial

-This can't be the first time a party in civil court has tried to use the Prosecutor's office to engage the counter-party.
-Prosecutors are supposed to see through this behavior.
-Mark Lindquist did not, or he did, but also knew if he simply dropped it, his appearance on television would risk yet another bar complaint for yet another TV apperance where he violates the Rules of Professional Conduct.
-The recall petitioners specified exactly that behavior as a cause for removal.
-So he didn't drop it.
-He threw a Hail Mary and lost.
-But how did my trial become his game?
-Is this how a prosecutor should think and behave?

-Over a long weekend in jail, I met so many men who have nowhere near the resources I and my family could muster against Lindquist's television and courtroom smears.

 ## My testimony